ppy/osu-wiki/wiki/Glossary/en.md

 ### Guest Difficulty

-Guest difficulty, or GD, refers to any difficulty made by a mapper for inclusion in another mapper's set.
+Guest difficulty, or _GD_, refers to any difficulty made by a mapper for inclusion in another mapper's set.
 Guest difficulties usually have the mapper's username as the difficulty's name.

 There are many reasons for guest difficulties to exist: